 Preschool Activity Guide: Days of the Week

+Looking for an easy art project, then consider days of the week art projects.
 Working with small kids is absolutely fun, so most prep-school teachers love their profession.
 You get to spend time with kids, play with them, and have lots of fun – however, the tough part is when you have to teach them some concepts.
 While pre-schoolers are fast learners and pick on things very quickly, their attention span is very short, and it is very challenging to get everyone’s attention to one thing at one time.

 And this is why preschool teachers struggle a lot when it comes to introducing and explaining new concepts to them.
 And one such concept that teachers find very difficult to explain to young kids is “days of the week.”
 Even though many people, especially parents, think it is very simple and kids should be able to learn it in days – they don’t realize that kids get bored easily and don’t pick on concepts that they don’t find fun.